-In Congo-Kinshasa the power plugs and sockets are of type C, D and E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Congo-Kinshasa the power plug sockets are of type C, D and E. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Congo-Kinshasa?

-In Congo-Kinshasa the power plugs and sockets are of type C, D and E. Check out the following pictures.
+In Congo-Kinshasa the power plug sockets are of type C, D and E. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D and E.

 - Your appliances with plug A don't fit socket C, D or E.